ThatSINEWAVE/Customer-Support-Chat-Bot/README.md

 For detailed API usage and additional configurations, refer to the ChatterBot and Twilio documentation.

+## Disclaimer

+The training data (corpus) for this chatbot is primarily in Romanian, tailored for an online store context.
+The datasets are structured to enable the bot to handle a wide range of customer inquiries autonomously.
+In scenarios where the chatbot cannot provide sufficient assistance, it is designed to direct customers to real customer support agents for further help.

 ## Contribution

 Contributions to enhance the chatbot's functionality, extend the datasets, or improve the application's efficiency are welcome.